ally-eddie/Portal-E2E/README.md

 ## Setup

-1. **Install Dependencies**: Run the following command to install the necessary dependencies:
+1. **Install Node.js**:
+   - Download and install Node.js from [nodejs.org](https://nodejs.org/).
+   - Ensure you are using Node.js version 14 or higher.
+You can check your version by running:
      ```bash
+     node -v
+     ```

+2. **Install Dependencies**: Run the following command to install the necessary dependencies:
+   ```bash
    npm install
    ```

-2. **Configure Environment**: Ensure that your environment is set up correctly, including any necessary environment variables or configuration files.
+3. **Configure Environment**: Ensure that your environment is set up correctly, including any necessary environment variables or configuration files.

-3. **Run Tests**: You can run the tests using the following command:
+4. **Run Tests**: You can run the tests using the following command:
    ```bash
    npm run test
    ```